-The GW Career Center offers online and in-person assistance with elements of the job search for all types of jobs, including FWS.
+The GW Center for Career Services offers online and in-person assistance with elements of the job search for all types of jobs, including FWS.
 Go to the Prepare for a Job Search web page to view the resources we have available for writing resumes and cover letters, improving your interviewing skills and more.
 If you are having trouble locating a FWS job, log into your GWork profile to make an appointment with one our consultants to discuss your job search strategy.

 back to top

 Your first responsibility at your FWS job is to “clock in” and “clock out” so that GW knows how many hours to pay you for.
 You'll use Kronos, the University-wide timekeeping system, to record the hours you work at your FWS job.
 To access Kronos, you'll dial a GW phone number and follow voice prompts to enter information about yourself and your work hours each time you leave at the end of your shift.

 If you forget to clock in or clock out, tell your supervisor immediately.
 It is a violation of the terms of your employment to misuse the Kronos system and/or misrepresent your work hours; doing so may result in termination and/or disciplinary action through GW’s student judicial process and the University Police Department.

 Please keep a notebook or other written record of your work schedule and the hours you’ve worked.
 If you dispute your hours at some point during the future, written records will be essential in proving your case.